 Here are a few of the key requirements for organic poultry, cattle and pigs:

-- Must be raised organically on certified organic pastures
+- Must be raised organically on certified organic land

-- No drugs, antibiotics or growth hormones are allowed*
+- No antibiotics or added growth hormones are allowed*

 *Federal regulations prohibit the use of hormones in raising pork and poultry.

 The animals’ organic feed cannot contain animal by-products, antibiotics or genetically engineered grains and cannot be grown using persistent pesticides or chemical fertilizers.

 For details about the National Organic Program and access to the organic regulations, visit the USDA website.

 In addition to offering organic options, all the chicken, beef and pork sold at Whole Foods Market® (whether organic or not) has also been certified to the Global Animal Partnerships’ 5-Step™ Animal Welfare Rating Program.
 This program rates how pigs, chickens, and cattle are raised for meat.

 Next time you are in your local Whole Foods Market store, be sure to ask our butchers to point out our organic meat and poultry.